databricks/terraform-provider-databricks/docs/guides/unity-catalog-azure.md

 To ensure the integrity of ACLs, Unity Catalog data can be accessed only through compute resources configured with strong isolation guarantees and other security features.
 A Unity Catalog [databricks_cluster](../resources/cluster.md) has a  ‘Security Mode’ set to either **User Isolation** or **Single User**.

-- **User Isolation** clusters can be shared by multiple users, but only SQL language is allowed.
+- **User Isolation** clusters can be shared by multiple users, but only Python (using DBR>=11.1) and SQL languages are allowed.
 Some advanced cluster features such as library installation, init scripts and the DBFS Fuse mount are also disabled in this mode to ensure security isolation among cluster users.

 ```hcl
 data "databricks_spark_version" "latest" {